-- (iv) no auxiliaries of large power stations are derived from them. - 4.
+- there is no lower voltage interconnection from these substations to other supergrid substations; and - (ii) no auxiliaries of large power stations are derived from them. - 4.
 It is permissible to relax this to 420kV (+5%) if there is judged to be sufficient certainty of meeting Security and Quality of Supply Standards in operational timescales, and operational measures to achieve these are identified at the planning stage. - 5.
 May be relaxed downwards following a secured event involving the outage of a Grid Supply Transformer, provided that there is judged to be sufficient certainty that the limits of Table 6.4(b) can be met in operational timescales. - 6.5.
-For a site or a group of sites with a combined Group Demand of less than 1500MW, operational measures shall be identified at the planning stage to ensure that the requirements of Table 6.3 and 6.4 can be met in operational timescales for all sites remaining connected following any secured event for which it is not required to secure the full Group Demand.
+For a site or a group of sites with a combined group demand of less than 1500MW, operational measures shall be identified at the planning stage to ensure that the requirements of Table 6.3 and 6.4 can be met in operational timescales for all sites remaining connected following any secured event for which it is not required to secure the full group demand.